trimstray/nginx-admins-handbook/doc/RULES.md

   > Use `include` directive to move and to split common server settings into a multiple files and to attach your specific code to global config or contexts.
 This helps in organizing code into logical components.
 Inclusions are processed recursively, that is, an include file can further have include statements.

   > I always try to keep multiple directories in root of configuration tree.
-These directories stores all configuration files which are attached to the main file (e.g. `nginx.conf`).
-I prefer the following structure:
+These directories stores all configuration files which are attached to the main file (e.g. `nginx.conf`) and, if necessary, mostly to the files which has `server` directives.

+  > I prefer the following structure:
   >
   > - `html` - for default static files, e.g. global 5xx error page
   > - `master` - for main configuration, e.g. acls, listen directives, and domains
   >   - `_acls` - for access control lists, e.g. geo or map modules
   >   - `_basic` - for rate limiting rules, redirect maps, or proxy params
   >   - `_listen` - for all listen directives; also stores SSL configuration
-  >   - `_server` - for domains (localhost) configuration; also stores all backends definitions
+  >   - `_server` - for domains configuration; also stores all backends definitions
   > - `modules` - for modules which are dynamically loading into NGINX
   > - `snippets` - for NGINX aliases, configuration templates
-  >
-  > I attach some of them, if necessary, mostly to the files which has `server` directives.

 ###### Example